INCEPTION

 fictional town, 25 agents

-no real geography
+no real geography, GPT-3.5

-no persistent voice
+no voice, no persistent body

 INCEPTION (2026)